Gillette Road Rash Lawyers

 - Third degree: This is the most severe and painful degree of road rash.
 Damage extends to the subcutaneous fat layer and may affect underlying muscle tissue, or even bone.
 Third-degree road rash can cause excessive bleeding and may cause debris to become lodged deep within the skin.
 It can lead to serious infection and permanent scarring.
 Road rash in the third degree requires emergency medical treatment.

-Road rash is a serious and painful injury, and it can also lead to serious complications.
+Road rash is a serious and painful injury, and it can also lead to significant complications.
 There is always a risk of infection with an injury that breaks the skin, particularly when road debris becomes lodged in the tissue.
 Common infections that develop with road rash include staph, tetanus, and a type of streptococcus bacteria that leads to soft tissue death.
 This type of injury can cause permanent disfigurement and scarring.
 Severe cases of third-degree road rash may require skin grafting.
 Infection caused by road rash can result in significant swelling of the injured area from edema (excess fluid).
 This can inhibit normal blood flow, cause pain, and affect organ and muscle function.

 Many bicycle and motorcycle crashes and road rash injuries are caused by driver negligence.
 Drivers may simply fail to register the bike in the roadway.
 Passenger vehicle-motorcycle crashes are common in intersections, when a driver making a left-hand turn fails to yield the right-of-way to an oncoming motorcycle.
 Bicycles and motorcycles are much smaller and less visible than passenger vehicles.
 Drivers may fail to see them in their blind spots when executing turns, changing lanes, or performing other driving maneuvers.
 Deadly rear-end collisions can occur when a passenger vehicle driver is distracted or following too closely behind a motorcycle.

-If someone else caused your bike crash and road rash, you may be eligible to seek compensation from the responsible party.
+If someone else caused your Gillette bike crash and road rash, you may be eligible to seek compensation from the responsible party.
 Damages you may be entitled to claim may include:

 - Past and future medical expenses